Lower Elementary: 6-9 years

 Each elementary child receives her lessons in individual or small group settings based on ability rather than just age and grade.
 Following a lesson, the child is free to choose which area of the curriculum to study with the expectation that the child will be prepared for the next lesson; in this way, responsibility and self-direction are developed as the child learns to independently manage his day and workload.
 Lessons are seeds planted and the child is encouraged to take a particular subject or topic as far as she can.
 A love of learning and an understanding that learning stems from curiosity are instilled in the elementary child.
 Balance in one’s life is also emphasized as the Guides draw the student into any areas that the child may be avoiding.

-Lower Elementary With a heightened sense of curiosity, a well-developed ability to solve problems, and a greater sensitivity to the environment, the lower elementary child begins, in earnest, to learn the traditional disciplines of mathematics, literature, and science and begins to expand his cultural boundaries through active participation in the areas of art, music, and drama.
-In these years, the child becomes accustomed to success and simply treats the obstacles that he encounters as new challenges to overcome.
+With a heightened sense of curiosity, a well-developed ability to solve problems, and a greater sensitivity to the environment, the lower elementary child begins, in earnest, to learn the traditional disciplines of mathematics, literature, and science and begins to expand his or her cultural boundaries through active participation in the areas of art, music, and drama.
+In these years, the child becomes accustomed to success and simply treats the obstacles that s/he encounters as new challenges to overcome.

 The Elementary Years